dfarrell07/ansible-opendaylight/CONTRIBUTING.markdown

-# Contributing to the OpenDaylight Puppet Module
+# Contributing to the OpenDaylight Ansible Role

 We work to make contributing easy.
 Please let us know if you spot something we can do better.